PerfectlyNormal/tinymce-rails-imageupload/README.markdown

 If the JSON response contains a `width` and/or `height` key, those will be used in the inserted HTML (`<img src="..." width="..." height="...">`), but if those are not present, the inserted HTML is just `<img src="...">`.

+## Internationalization

+I18n is taken care of by `tinymce-rails`.
+This gem includes strings for English and Norwegian.
+To add your own language, create the files `<code>.js` and `<code>_dlg.js` in `vendor/assets/javascripts/tinymce/plugins/uploadimage/langs` in your application.

+The available strings are listed below:

+### en.js

+    tinyMCE.addI18n('en.uploadimage', {
+      desc: 'Insert an image from your computer'
+    });

+### en_dlg.js

+    tinyMCE.addI18n('en.uploadimage_dlg', {
+      title: 'Insert image',
+      header: "Insert image",
+      input:  "Choose an image",
+      insert: "Insert",
+      cancel: "Cancel"
+    });

 ## Versioning

 The version of this gem will be mirroring the release of `tinymce-rails` it is tested against.